Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

-Let $(A,\iota)$ is an abelian surface over~$\C$ with real multiplication by~$\Z_K$.
-Given the Igusa invariants $(j_1,j_2,j_3)$ of~$A$, we would like to construct a curve equation~$\Crv$ such that $(A,\iota,\omega(\Crv))$ is Hilbert-normalized.
-Our method is to compute a first curve equation using Mestre's algorithm~\cite{mestre_ConstructionCourbesGenre1991}, and then look for a suitable homographic change of variables.
-However, we are missing some information, as the two pairs $(A,\iota)$ and $(A,\conj{\iota})$, where~$\conj{\iota}$ denotes the real conjugate of~$\iota$, have the same Igusa invariants.
-The best we can hope for is to compute an equation~$\Crv$ such that either $(A,\iota,\omega(\Crv))$ or $(A,\conj{\iota},\omega(\Crv))$ is Hilbert-normalized.
-In this case, we say that~$\Crv$ is \emph{potentially Hilbert-normalized.} This uncertainty is a consequence of our using symmetric invariants on the Hilbert surface.
+We now address the question of constructing a Hilbert-normalized curve equation from the input of the Igusa invariants $(j_1,j_2,j_3)$ of a p.p.~abelian surface~$(A,\iota)$ with real multiplication by~$\Z_K$.
+Note that we are missing some information, as the two pairs $(A,\iota)$ and $(A,\overline{\iota})$, where~$\overline{\iota}$ denotes the real conjugate of~$\iota$, have the same Igusa invariants.
+The best we can hope for is thus to obtain a \emph{potentially Hilbert-normalized} curve in the following sense.